Astrud Gilberto: Tour with Stan Getz and end of marriage

-Saxophonist Stan Getz was enthusiastic about her performance on Getz/Gilberto and asked her to sing for his band.
-She relocated to the United States, as it would turn out, permanently, and toured extensive with Getz in 1964.
+Stan Getz, in spite of denying her any royalties for the recording, was enthusiastic about her performance on Getz/Gilberto and asked her to sing for his band.
+She relocated to the United States, as it would turn out, permanently.
+Initially hired to appear with Getz for a two-week engagement at the Carter Barron Amphitheatre in Washington, DC, the gig was extended to a six-month engagement in which she toured extensive with Getz through 1964.
 A live album from the tour, Getz Au Go Go, was released the same year, with Gilberto contributing vocals to most tracks.
 Gilberto and Getz also made musical appearances that same year in two films, the beach party movie Get Yourself a College Girl and the made-for-television crime drama The Hanged Man.

-An affair began between Astrud Gilberto and the married Getz while on tour together in 1964, which was reported on extensively by the Brazilian press.
-She later regretted her decision to tour with Getz, who mistreated her, and stated that she had done so because of dire financial need in the wake of her divorce.
-She described the experience as "tortuous".
+The recently-separated Astrud Gilberto and the married Getz began an affair while on tour together in 1964, which was reported on extensively by the Brazilian press.
+She later regretted her decision to tour with Getz, who mistreated her, and stated that she had done so because of dire financial need in the wake of her separation.
+She described the experience as "tortuous [sic]" and that the contract she had signed with Getz paid her only a "slave salary".
+In December 1964, during the week before Christmas, their professional and personal collaboration would end when Gilberto's complaints about her paltry wages ended in a shouting match between the two.

-Astrud and João Gilberto's were finally divorced in December 1964, with the split officially announced at a specially arranged meeting and press conference by the newly-divorced couple, which took place on December 28, 1964 in Mexico.
+Astrud and João Gilberto were finally divorced in December 1964, with the split officially announced at a specially arranged meeting and press conference by the newly-divorced couple, which took place on December 28, 1964 in Mexico.
 João also took the opportunity to announce his impending marriage to Miúcha.
 The two would marry in 1965, and as had been the case with Astrud Gilberto, João and Miúcha would eventually begin performing together and Miúcha would go on to become a successful singer in her own right.
 At the press conference, Astrud also stated that there was no truth to the rumors about a relationship with Frank Sinatra, and that she and Stan Getz were now going their separate ways, although they maintained a "good friendship".

+In spite of the falling out with Stan Getz, the two later toured together again on two occasions.
+In 1966, they agreed to reunite for a European tour.
+Old tensions quickly resurfaced, and Gilberto demanded and received from the tour's promoter her own backing band with a separate set from Getz's band.
+In 1983, she would tour with Stan Getz again, with her own backing band and set, but joining Getz's band for an encore set.